livramatheus/express-like-php-router/README.md

 <p>This was an attempt to mimic Express router in PHP.
 The outcome went pretty well, resembling a lot the "Original" Express.</p>
 <p>The final product offers a router that accepts GET and POST requests.</p>
-<p>This project is actually kinda small, and wasn't tested a lot, so there is still a lot more room to improve.</p>
+<p>This project is actually kind of small, and wasn't tested a lot, so there is still a lot more room to improve.</p>
-<p>I'm aware that there is classes for managing requests and responses, but I wanted to build everything from scratch.</p>
+<p>I'm aware that there are classes for managing requests and responses, but I wanted to build everything from scratch.</p>

 <h2 id="features">🔎 Features</h2>